michaelmarty/UniDec/readme.md

 As described below, the Python code presented here relies on one critical binary, UniDec.exe.
 The binary should be in the /unidec_bin directory.

 If you are interested in building the binary or modifying the source code, the code and Visual Studio project files are in unidec_src/UniDec.
-It is currently configured for Visual Studio Community 2015 with HDF5 1.10.1 and Intel Parallel Studio 19.
+It is currently configured for Visual Studio Community 2022 with HDF5 1.12.2 and the Intel oneAPI compiler.
 It can be easily compiled with other compilers but will show a significant performance loss without the Intel Compilers.

 If you are interested in binaries for Mac and Linux, I would recommend building them yourself using the scripts in the unidec_src/UniDec directory.
 UniDec compiles easily and works fine with these operating systems, but I don't have the time to support them.

 ## UniDec Documentation

 Documentation is for the Python engine and GUI and can be found at http://michaelmarty.github.io/UniDecDocumentation/.
+Sorry, honestly it's pretty out of date by now.

 My goal is that this documentation will allow you to utilize the power of the UniDec python engine for scripting data analysis routines and performing custom analysis.
 Also, it will allow you to add new modules to the UniDec GUI.